Members Only Release. Learn more about our ATP membership program.

 Bloom: Early May

-Fermentation: 100% submerged cap fermentation.
+Fermentation: Full crush; natural primary and secondary; 100% submerged cap fermentation.
 Pressed at seven days.

-Benito Dusi Vineyard grapes, hand harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; minimum effective sulfur for this wine (35ppm at crush, 117ppm over the course of aging); oak from barrel aging; pad filtered at bottling.
+Benito Dusi Vineyard grapes, hand harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35ppm at crush, 168 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker

 In order to qualify for user related discounts, you must log in before proceeding with checkout.
 Click the button below to log in and receive these benefits, or close the window to continue.Log In